jinsenglin/openstack/monasca/README.md

 Dimension Example

-* category: Others
+* category: Others and target: Libvirt
-* target: Libvirt
+* category: OpenStack and target: Nova

 # Spec of New Metric